weaveworks-guides/weave-net-legacy/weave-cloud-microservices/_output/_cloud-guide-part-4-secure-container-firewalls.md

 A few seconds later, you should notice that running `kubectl get nodes` on the master shows a cluster with as many machines as you created.

-<h3 id="secure-container-firewalls-network-monitoring-set-up-a-kubernetes-cluster-optional-control-your-cluster-from-machines-other-than-the-master">(Optional) Control Your Cluster From Machines Other Than The Master</h3>
+<h3 id="secure-container-networks-firewalls-network-monitoring-set-up-a-kubernetes-cluster-optional-control-your-cluster-from-machines-other-than-the-master">(Optional) Control Your Cluster From Machines Other Than The Master</h3>

 In order to get kubectl on (for example) your laptop to talk to your cluster, you need to copy the `kubeconfig` file from your master to your laptop like this: